rhansen/node-sqlite3-wiki/API.md

 If you know that a query only returns a very limited number of rows, it might be more convenient to use `Statement#all` to retrieve all rows at once.

-There is currently no way to abort execution.
+There is currently no way to abort execution!